 China denounces G7 statement, urges group to stop slandering country

+"China's internal affairs must not be interfered in, China's reputation must not be slandered, and China's interests must not be violated," it added.

+"We will resolutely defend our national sovereignty, security, and development interests, and resolutely fight back against all kinds of injustices and infringements imposed on China."

-The G7 should do more that is conducive to promoting international cooperation instead of artificially creating confrontation and friction, it added.
+The G7 should do more that is conducive to promoting international cooperation instead of artificially creating confrontation and friction, the embassy said.

-(Reporting by Beijing newsroom; Writing by Ben Blanchard; Editing by Christopher Cushing)
+(Reporting by Beijing newsroom; Writing by Ben Blanchard; Editing by Christopher Cushing and Lincoln Feast.)

 ((ben.blanchard@thomsonreuters.com;))